 Typically, product liability claims arise from design defects, manufacturing defects, warning or use defects, and strict liability.

 - Design defects are claims related to the product issues that were present even before it was made.

 - Manufacturing defects are claims related to problems that occurred while the product was being created or assembled.

 - Warning or use defects are claims that the seller failed to provide adequate labels or warnings on risks and proper use.

 - Strict liability is a claim that is based on the absence of negligence but where injury or damage resulted from proper use.

-In short, a good product liability program will cover you in the case of the following: product injury lawsuits, injuries related to your product suffered by bystanders, illnesses from food or beverages that were consumed, illnesses related to toxins found in your products, property damage caused by products that were defective and even wrongful death caused by your product.
+In short, a good product liability insurance will cover you in the case of the following: product injury lawsuits, injuries related to your product suffered by bystanders, illnesses from food or beverages that were consumed, illnesses related to toxins found in your products, property damage caused by products that were defective and even wrongful death caused by your product.

 Product liability will not cover injuries to your employees that may have occurred while manufacturing the product.
 This coverage will also not cover the cost of having to recall your product.
 The insurance type that can cover recalls is, logically, called product recall insurance.

 Furthermore, product liability insurance will not cover damages to your products or lost inventory costs.